NoeltHS/Test/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-**Host:** *Thank you for paying attention during the presentation.
-You will now receive further instructions about this training.*

-**Co-Host:** *LRs, please remain on the red lines.
-You will be teleported to a trainer when one is available.
-Once you are teleported, you should NOT wander around.*
+**Co-Host:** *As the presentation is now finished, you will be teleported to a trainer shortly.
+Once you are teleported, please refrain from wandering around.*

-**Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
-Trainers, please be patient until your LRs are teleported to you.*
+**Co-Host:** *I wish all of you the best of luck in successfully completing this training session.
+Trainers should remain patient while LRs are teleported.*

 The Co-Host can now proceed to move towards the red lines, while the Host should head to the first occupied station for teleportation.
 To teleport LRs, the Host can view the Co-Host and bring the LRs.
 It is important to note that the Host should teleport a minimum of one and a maximum of four LRs to each trainer, depending on the number of trainers available.